-106. Cl.5(2) provides that proposed new s.27A will apply not only to requests received after commencement of the Privacy (Consequential Amendments) Bill, but also to requests received before that commencement where decisions on the requests had not been made by the officer or Minister dealing with that request or a person reviewing a decision refusing that request.
+106. Cl.5(2) provides that proposed new s.27A will apply to not only requests received after commencement of the Privacy (Consequential Amendments) Bill, but also to requests received before that commencement where a decision on the requests had not been made by the officer or Minister dealing with that request or a person reviewing a decision refusing that request.